webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 And just return the color

-If we run that we'll see, every time the GPU called our fragment shader it passed in a color that was interpolated between all 3 points.
+If we run that we'll see, that every time the GPU called our fragment shader, it passed in a color that was interpolated between all 3 points.

 {{{example url="../webgpu-inter-stage-variables-triangle.html"}}}

 Inter-stage variables are most often used to interpolate texture coordinates across a triangle which we'll cover in [the article on textures](webgpu-textures.html).
-Another common use is interpolating normals cross a triangle which will cover in [the first article on lighting](webgpu-lighting-directional.html).
+Another common use is interpolating normals across a triangle which we will cover in [the first article on lighting](webgpu-lighting-directional.html).

 ## Inter-stage variables connect by `location`

 An important point, like nearly everything in WebGPU, the connection between the vertex shader and the fragment shader is by index.
-For inter-stage variables they connect by location index.
+For inter-stage variables, they connect by location index.

 To see what I mean, let's change only the fragment shader to take `vec4f` parameter